supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab06-Access-reviews-external-colloboration-setup.md

    ![](../media/hybrid12.png)

-1. After you open My Access under Groups and Apps, you can see:

-      * Name: The name of the access review.
-      * Due: The due date for the review.
-After this date, denied users could be removed from the group or app being reviewed.
-      * Resource: The name of the resource under review.
-      * Progress: The number of users reviewed over the total number of users part of this access review.

 1. Select the name of the  access review that you created to get started.

 1. After it opens, you'll see the  of user in the scope for the access review.